MartinDejmal/PrusaCupHeater/README.md

 ## Assembly instructions
-- wire up the modules as per diagram below
+- wire up the modules following way:
   - **DS18B20** to pin D7 on **Wemos D1**, glue the sensor to the bottom of the heat bed tile
   - power MOSFET module to pin D1 on **Wemos D1**
   - (optional) **WS2812** to pin D6 on **Wemos D1**